 Representatives must possess full authority to engage in settlement discussions and to agree upon a full and final settlement.
-"Personal attendance" by each party is not satisfied by (1) trial counsel professing to have full authority on behalf of the client or (2) a party being available by telephone.
+The personal attendance requirement is not satisfied by (1) trial counsel professing to have full authority on behalf of the client or (2) a party being available by telephone, unless the party has obtained prior permission from the Court.
+The Court will generally only grant such permission upon consent of counsel for all parties.
+Sanctions will be imposed if the party with full settlement authority fails to appear.